 Our admission coordinators are experienced mental health clinicians.
 They are happy to discuss any particular needs and can advise what treatment options are available.

-Berkeley Vale Clinic is a voluntary facility.
+Ramsay Clinic Berkeley Vale is a voluntary facility.
 This means it is necessary for admission staff to speak to each patient prior to being admitted into one of our clinics as certain exclusion criteria may apply.

 They will also be able to check health insurance and advise of any out of pocket expenses.
 If a patient does not have health insurance, they will be able to advise the cost of treatment.
 All admissions must be supported by a referral from the patient’s GP or psychiatrist.